avatarlinken/QCoo-Code/README.md

-# QCoo-Code ** there are two versions QCoo here ,One is Kickstarter Version on the master brunch and a BMG
+# QCoo-Code ** there are two versions QCoo here ,One is Kickstarter Version on the master brunch and a BMG160 Version on the BMG160 brunch.